spine-tools/Spine-Toolbox/docs/source/settings.rst

 Where are the application settings stored?
 ------------------------------------------
 Application settings and preferences (see above) are saved to a location that depends on your operating system.
-On Windows, there is no separate settings file.
-They are stored into registry key ``HKEY_CURRENT_USER\Software\SpineProject\Spine Toolbox``.
-It is safe to delete this key if you want to reset Spine Toolbox to factory settings.
+On Windows, they are stored into registry key ``HKEY_CURRENT_USER\Software\SpineProject\Spine Toolbox``.
+It is safe to delete this key if you want to reset Spine Toolbox to factory defaults.

 .. note::
    If you are looking for information on project item properties, see :ref:`Project Items`.